Verdugo is a Tucson product from Sahuaro High who committed to Arizona State in his senior year, 2014.

 2019 Season: Verdugo, who ended up missing the final two months of the season due to a back injury.
 However, he showed great promise before the injury, so having him back at 100 percent next season could potentially be the missing link the Dodgers desperately needed in the 2019 playoffs.

 Jan 3, 2020: One of the subplots to this offseason for the Dodgers is what to make of Alex Verdugo.
-At the Children’s Holiday Party at Dodger Stadium, the outfielder said his “goal” is to be ready for Opening Day, certainly leaving open the possibility that he won’t.
-He suffered a back/oblique/core injury that cost him the final two months of the regular season and the Dodgers’ National League Division Series loss to the Nationals.
+The outfielder said his goal is to be ready for Opening Day.
+He suffered a back/oblique/core injury that cost him the final two months of the regular season and the playoffs.

 Verdugo went on to say that as he continues to rehab, he has not resumed any baseball activities.
 Maybe that’s why the Dodgers haven’t dealt Verdugo or Joc Pederson from a position where the Dodgers have a surplus.
 Club officials say there is no concern with the 23-year-old’s health long-term, but initially nobody thought his injury was this serious.